Push vs poll: why webhooks

 Subscribing and verifying webhooks

-How to register a listener, verify HMAC, handle retries.
+How to register a listener, verify HMAC, and handle retries, with examples in Node, Python, Go, and C#.

 user_received_badge

-Full reference page for an event — concrete example of payload and receiver.
+Full reference page for an event, with a concrete example of payload and receiver.